Early life of Joseph Stalin: Tiflis Seminary: 1893–1899

 Tiflis was a multi-ethnic city in which Georgians were a minority.
 The Seminary was controlled by the Georgian Orthodox Church, which was part of the Russian Orthodox Church and subordinate to the ecclesiastical authorities in St. Petersburg.
 The priests employed to work there were largely reactionary, anti-semitic, Russian nationalists.
 They banned the speaking of Georgian by pupils, insisting that Russian be used at all times.
 Stalin was however proud to be Georgian.

 He continued writing poetry, and took several of his poems to the office of the newspaper Iveria ("Georgia").
 There, they were read by Ilia Chavchavadze, who liked them and ensured that five were published in the newspaper.
 Each was published under the pseudonym of "Soselo".
 Thematically, they dealt with topics like nature, land, and patriotism.
 According to Montefiore, they became "minor Georgian classics", and were included in various anthologies of Georgian poetry over the coming years.
 Montefiore was of the view that "their romantic imagery was derivative but their beauty lay in the delicacy and purity of rhythm and language".
-Similarly, Service felt that in the original Georgian language these poems had "a linguistic purity recognised by all".
+Similarly, Robert Service felt that in the original Georgian language these poems had "a linguistic purity recognised by all".